-8 Medical Billing Key Performance Indicators You Should Be Tracking in 2018
+8 Medical Billing Key Performance Indicators and Metrics You Should Be Tracking in 2018

 Today's billing landscape is not an easy one to navigate for many medical practices.
 The transition to value-based care and rising patient responsibility make the management of day-to-day operations even more challenging.
 Now more than ever, it's critical to regularly measure the financial health of your practice and if your staff is performing at peak efficiency.
 Key Performance Indicators (KPIs) help physicians and management understand the strengths and weaknesses of their revenue cycle and help guide future decisions.
 They also help prioritize resources and help recognize key success drivers.

 If you're feeling overwhelmed, start with a focus on quality and track KPIs that will heavily impact your financial performance.
 Here are eight you should track on a daily, weekly, or monthly basis and the tools you'll need to turn those numbers into actionable insights.

 Daily and Weekly KPIs

 - Cash Receipts - Revenue is the driving force of your business, so money that's collected and deposited should be monitored daily.
 Cash can't be benchmarked, but you can compare it to a previous period to ensure that cash flow is steady or improving.
 Keep in mind that this KPI can fluctuate greatly depending on things like the addition of new employees, new services, cancelled appointments and procedures, and how quickly patients pay for their medical bills.

 - Charges - This KPI should be watched in conjunction with cash receipts.
 Since charges drive revenue, any fluctuation in charges will cause a fluctuation in cash, so monitor this closely.